 As ridiculous as the theory may sound, I suppose it’s not impossible.

-Amphibians: Alligators, Crocodiles and Snakes
+Reptiles: Alligators, Crocodiles and Snakes

 Crocodiles prefer salinity (salt water) and therefore wouldn’t be found this far inland where small freshwater streams flow downstream from the mountaintops, with numerous waterfalls preventing crocodiles from swimming or climbing upstream.
 Also, American Crocodiles are coastal by nature.
 We can rule them out quickly.